JieFeng-cse/JieFeng-cse.github.io/_pages/personal.md

 author_profile: true
 ---

-I graduated from Zhejiang University with B.A.
+I graduated from Zhejiang University with B.A. in Automation (Robotics track).
 I like trying different things.
 Currently, I am struggling to surf in the beutiful beaches of La Jolla.

 I enjoyed basketball when I was a freshman and we nearly made the final (In freshman competition).
 I enjoy swimming, hiking and any other activities I could breath some fresh air and have fun.
 I like traveling, this land is just incredible.